Compiled by Jeremy Foster -> mailto:jjfoster [snail] xtra [period] co [period] nz, August 2019.

 Pigeon Bush Reserve Reserve / Park

-A native pigeon which has mainly greenish metallic plumage with white underparts and a purplish crimson bill and feet.
-The Native Forest Restoration Trust owns the reserve and the area covered is about 1,175 hectares.
+A native pigeon that has mainly greenish metallic plumage with white underparts and a purplish crimson bill and feet.
+The Native Forest Restoration Trust organisation owns the reserve and the area covered is about 1,175 hectares.

 Plateau, Mt High Point